Bisto: 1990s

+2000–present

 The company sponsors the Bisto Book of the Year Awards in the Republic of Ireland.

 The latest campaign for Bisto encourages families to sit up at the table for one night a week to eat 'proper' food.

+In 2025, Bisto entered into a brand partnership with Aardman Animations cartoon characters Wallace & Gromit.
+Characters from the films featured on Bisto products, with consumers offered the chance to win a lab-grown blue diamond worth £1,500.
+A pop-up gravy restaurant called "The Gravy Boat" also opened in Paddington, London, offering a gravy-themed three course menu and "meet and greet" opportunities for diners to meet Wallace, Gromit and Feathers McGraw.

 Ownership

 Bisto has had several owners since its creation.
 It is currently owned by Premier Foods, which acquired Bisto when it bought Rank Hovis McDougall in March 2007 to form the largest UK foods manufacturing company.

 Competition

 Bisto's main competitor is Goldenfry Foods Ltd, which makes a branded gravy as well as most supermarket own-brand gravies.